Deborah Rambo Sinn

 ... it is a life of rich miscellany

 It has been my privilege to teach students from various countries (my last count was sixteen) and backgrounds.
 I have owned and operated music businesses in the US and Germany.
 I've loved coaching countless professional singers and instrumentalists in the art of musical interpretation.
 Through the Underground Conservatory, I work online with independent piano teachers from across the U.S., but never divulge who my students are—because it's a confidential service.
-I love being at Gonzaga University, where I teach piano classes, piano ensemble, private students, and music theory.
+I loved teaching at the university level, the last being Gonzaga University, where I taught piano classes, piano ensemble, private students, and music theory.

 Playing Beyond the Notes: A Pianist's Guide to Musical Interpretation (Oxford University Press, 2013) has gained a place in independent music studios and university piano pedagogy programs across the US, Canada, and Europe and is already somewhere beyond its 10th printing.
 I wrote this 160-page book over three years as a labor of love and am thrilled that it has found its place among the hearts of music teachers across the globe.
 January 2021 saw the release of my second book, Pocket Piano Proficiency, a 250-piano skills page to be used on a phone or tablet.
 It's truly something unique!